vixthevix/IVnet/README.md

 ## More information
 ### Background
-I started IVnet because, before the program was made, the only way you can connect the generation IV games to custom servers, feasably, was by using either an old router that only supported WEP WiFi encryption (which the DS supports, unlike the newer WPA protocols), or an unsecure mobile hotspot with something like an Android. <br><br>
+I started IVnet because, before the program was made, the only way you can connect the generation IV games to custom servers, feasably, was by using either an old router that only supported WEP WiFi encryption (which the DS supports, unlike the newer WPA protocols), or an unsecure mobile hotspot with something like an Android.

 I had neither, and after hearing about and watching MattKC's work on [Vanilla](https://github.com/vanilla-wiiu/vanilla), I decided to learn how to use a USB WiFi adapter to connect to the Internet.
-I am proud to say that it works!<br><br>
+I am proud to say that it works!

-On the backend, the main programs running are [hostapd](), which deals with turning the NID into an Access Point, and [dnsmasq](), which turns the NID into a DHCP server, thus allowing it to assign IP addresses to connecting systems, like the Nintendo DS, and rerouting traffic to a specified DNS server.
-It also allows for a custom SSID to be used.<br><br>
+On the backend, the main programs running are [hostapd](https://wireless.docs.kernel.org/en/latest/en/users/documentation/hostapd.html), which deals with turning the NID into an Access Point, and [dnsmasq](https://wiki.archlinux.org/title/Dnsmasq), which turns the NID into a DHCP server, thus allowing it to assign IP addresses to connecting systems, like the Nintendo DS, and rerouting traffic to a specified DNS server.
+It also allows for a custom SSID to be used.

 Due to this being an unsecure Access Point, **ensure the Access Point is up only for as long as needed**.
 A timer of 3 hours is set by default to time out the AP.

 ### ISO 3166-1 alpha-2 codes
 IVnet requires that you configure your "country code" AKA your ISO 3166-1 alpha-2 national code.
-This is to ensure that the programs ran by IVnet (specifically hostapd) are compliant with your country's WiFi laws and regulations. <br><br>
+This is to ensure that the programs ran by IVnet (specifically hostapd) are compliant with your country's WiFi laws and regulations.

 All of the country codes can be found [here](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

 ### What's next?